MetaMask/metamask-mobile/README.md

 # metamask-mobile App Config
-A hosted JSON object that can be fetched to get information that needs to come from a third party source.
+A hosted JSON object that can be fetched to get information that needs to come from a remote source.

 | Version | Status | Link |
 |---------|--------|------------------------------------------------------------------------|